DavidHe1127/birds-supply-server/README.md

 ### TODO
  * Upgrade apollo server to 2.0
- * Persist notifications into mongodb & use firebase cloud messaging to send notifications
+ * Persist notifications into firebase db & use firebase cloud messaging to send notifications
  * Integrate [Graphql Apollo Engine](#https://www.apollographql.com/engine/)
  * Inspect to see if N+1 problem presents (dataloader comes to the rescue for this)
  * overhaul queries/move public queries to under viewer node